 Growth Marketing is Consumer-centric

-The core driving factors behind growth marketing are the consumers.
+The core driving factors behind growth marketing are consumers.
 The main focus, on which the success of growth marketing rests, is offering value to customers.
 They should feel nurtured to the point that they’ll be more than happy to become your lifelong customers.

 Dropbox’s growth story is a great example of consumer-centric marketing.
 You could invite your friend to install Dropbox, and both will get extra storage.
 So the customers are effectively turning themselves into a product distribution channel.